byunw/byunw.github.io/multivariable-calculus.md

 $$

 Is this function continuous at 4?
 The function is not defined at 4 and the function is not continuous at 4.
-However, this function is defined at 1,2,3.
+The function is defined at 1.
+The function is defined at 2.
+The function is defined at 3.

+Now, let's find out a point where the function is continuous!

 ## The definition of the derivative of f at a